tbrowder/Abbreviations/README.md

     is $res, True; # OUTPUT: «ok 1␤»

 As shown in the example above, limiting the input set to one word results in the output of a regex alternation string.
 The rest of this description applies to sets of two or more words.

+Use the installed binary `create-opt-menu` to create a usable option menu similar to the above for a drop-in solution for your own use.
+The menu will be written to a text file.

 Abbrevians for multiple-word sets
 ---------------------------------